etsy/feature/GENERALIZING.md

+This is an archived file left for reference.

 # A theory about generalizing this code

 This code was written at Etsy to meet our specific needs and with a